Chital: Behaviour and ecology

 When cautiously inspecting its vicinity, the chital stands motionless and listens with rapt attention, facing the potential danger, if any.
 This stance may be adopted by nearby individuals, as well.
 As an antipredator measure, chital flee in groups (unlike the hog deer that disperse on alarm); sprints are often followed by hiding in dense undergrowth.
 The running chital has its tail raised, exposing the white underparts.
 The chital can leap and clear fences as high as 1.5 m but prefers to dive under them.
 It stays within 300 m of cover.

-A gregarious animal, the chital forms matriarchal herds comprising an adult female and her offspring of the previous and the present year, which may be associated with individuals of any age and either sex, male herds, and herds of juveniles and mothers.
+The chital forms matriarchal herds comprising an adult female and her offspring of the previous and the present year, with individuals of any age and either sex.
 Small herds are common, though aggregations of as many as 100 individuals have been observed.
 Groups are loose and disband frequently, save for the juvenile-mother herd.
-Herd membership in Texas is typically up to 15; herds can have five to 40 members in India.
-Studies in the Nallamala Hills (Andhra Pradesh, India) and the Western Ghats (western coast of India) showed seasonal variation in the sex ratio of herds; this was attributed to the tendency of females to isolate themselves ahead of parturition.
+Herds in Texas have up to 15 members.
+Large herds in the Nallamala Hills with up to 40 members were observed during monsoon in grasslands.
+The sex ratio of herds varies seasonally, likely because to the tendency of females to isolate themselves ahead of parturition.
 Similarly, rutting males leave their herds during the mating season, hence altering the herd composition.
-Large herds are most common in monsoon, observed foraging in the grasslands.